Praktika beim Ständigen Büro

 Applying to the Hague Conference

-Any person interested in an internship at the Hague Conference should submit the following documentation:
+Any person interested in applying for an internship at the Hague Conference should submit a duly completed summary application form and the following documentation:

 - a curriculum vitae